AnishaMohandass/Learn_ML/README.md

 # Learn ML

 Hi there..
-    You can find what is Machine Learning and its types and list of Machine Learning algorithms with sample projects.
+    You can find what is Machine Learning and its types and few Machine Learning algorithms with sample projects.